umass-theory/umass-theory.github.io/seminar.md

 layout: seminar
 title: Theory Seminar
 ---
 Welcome to the Spring 2025 series of the **University of Massachusetts Computer Science Theory Seminar**.
-The seminar is **4-5 pm on Thursdays** in **CS 140**, in the Computer Science Building at UMass Amherst, and is free and open to the public.
+The seminar is **4-5 pm on Tuesdays** in **CS 140**, in the Computer Science Building at UMass Amherst, and is free and open to the public.
 The faculty host is [Yair Zick](https://people.cs.umass.edu/~yzick/).
 If you are interested in giving a talk, please email Professor Zick or [Adam Lechowicz](https://adamlechowicz.github.io/#contact).
 Note that in addition to being a public lecture series, this is also a one-credit graduate seminar (**CompSci 891M**) that can be taken repeatedly for credit.

-All Thursday talks are in **CS 140**, unless otherwise stated.
+All Tuesday talks are in **CS 140**, unless otherwise stated.

 <hr>